-- Over 1 billion people in the world lack access to electricity, and close to 3 billion lack access to clean cooking.2 Women bear the greatest burden of this energy poverty-it is their unpaid time and labour that is expended to gather biomass fuels for cooking, collect water or manually process grains and other foods.
-Household air pollution, linked to burning fuels such as wood, animal waste and charcoal, is responsible for about 2.8 million deaths every year, mostly among women and children. - Greater access to energy services can improve women's health and well-being, free up their time and enable their economic empowerment, thereby supporting the achievement of SDG 5. - While some countries and regions are on track to achieve electricity for all, under current policies and trends, 2.3 billion people will still lack access to clean-cooking facilities in 2030.
-In recent years, going beyond their traditional role as "users" and "beneficiaries," women are playing a role in expanding energy access, thereby becoming part of the solution.
-A number of actors have started working on the intersection of gender, energy and sustainable development, and in advancing gender equality, social inclusion and women's empowerment in the energy sector.
+- Over one billion people in the world lack access to electricity, and 2.8/3.04 billion lack access to clean cooking.1 Women and children bear the greatest burden of this energy poverty. - Within SDG 7, while some countries and regions are on track to achieve electricity for all, under current policies and trends, 674 million people, 90% of whom live in sub-Saharan Africa, will lack access to electricity in 2030.
+Negligible progress has been made on access to clean cooking, which affects women and households deeply. - A number of actors have started working on the intersection of gender, energy and sustainable development, and in advancing gender equality, social inclusion, and women's empowerment in the energy sector.